 - Areas you need help.

 Even though it takes time to organize the information in this way, I’ve discovered many benefits:

-- It helps my manager do his job more effectively.
+- It helps my manager do her job more effectively.

 - It allows me to explain context for my work, and highlight challenges and risks.

 - It allows my boss to have enough information to be able to talk about my work.
-I’ve found this helps him be a more effective advocate for me.
+I’ve found this helps her be a more effective advocate for me.